 If more people work in these areas, it may mean less people working in other areas.
 We may have to accept less people working in the finance industry, or the retail industry for example.
 But surely a civilised society values caring for its people higher than moving money around, or selling more stuff?

 So, we need a taxation system that allows the society that we deserve to be funded.
 That is why it is important to regain more control of the allocation of value.
 Government needs to take back control from businesses, and from the top 5% of earners.

 But what about the argument that ‘they will just go somewhere else’.
 The value that is currently channelled to the wealthy is being created here.
 It will still be created here.
 All that will happen if the owner of a company decides to emigrate is that they will be harvesting the value created in the country that they go to.
 The value created in our country will stay here for the benefit of our citizens.

-So on June 8th, let’s vote for the society that we deserve.
+So when we get the chance , let’s vote for the society that we deserve.
 Let’s grasp our future with excitement and hope, and not shrink from the opportunity to make this nation great.